paragadev/whatsappbot-twilio-php-health/README.md

 This solution will not work as-is.
 It will require:
 1. Twilio setup.
 You can first start with Twilio sandbox and by configuring webhook.
 2. MySql or some other relational database setup.
 Atleast one hospital entry in hospital domain table.
 3. Underlying EMR and required API's.
-You can mock the response and get the WhatsApp bot up and running though for demonstration purposes though.
+However you can mock the response and get the WhatsApp bot up and running for demonstration purposes.

 # Opportunity ahead ...
 1. Care providers who don't have EMR of their own, there is an opportunity to extend this solution and extend bot/admin database to hold additional details required for light weight EMR, in terms of, patient CRM, appointments, schedules, reminders etc.